rdouglascox/phil1012/10_uses_of_trees_for_PL.md

 * another good idea is to apply rules which will give you a closed branch first
 * but this requires some foresight

----

-* want to build trees which look exactly like the trees which the program I use to generate answers look?
+* want to build trees more mechanically?
 * mechanically follow these steps
     * **step 1.** from the top down, apply double negation rule and check for contradictions, until you can't. go to step 2.